Real-Time Data Pipelines 2026: Kafka vs Flink vs Spark

 Late arrivals and out-of-order events.
 In distributed systems, events don’t arrive in order.
 A mobile device might buffer events during a network outage and flush them minutes or hours later.
 Stream processing frameworks handle this through watermarks — a declaration of “I believe all events up to timestamp T have arrived.”
 Events arriving after the watermark are late.
 You need a strategy for them: drop them, process them into a separate correction stream, or extend your watermark tolerance at the cost of higher latency.

 The pragmatic approach is to define a lateness tolerance based on your domain.
 For logistics tracking, 5 minutes covers most network delays.
 For IoT sensors, 30 seconds may suffice.
 For financial transactions, you may need hours of tolerance with a correction mechanism.
+For a concrete example of how latency tolerance applies in a financial context, see our guide on real-time payment reconciliation.

 Exactly-once semantics.
 The holy grail of streaming is processing each event exactly once: no duplicates, no drops.
 Kafka supports exactly-once within its ecosystem through idempotent producers and transactional consumers.
 Flink supports exactly-once with checkpointing.
 But exactly-once across system boundaries — from Kafka through Flink to an external database — requires idempotent writes on the sink side.
 Design your sink operations to be idempotent (upserts, not inserts) and you get effective exactly-once without the complexity of distributed transactions.